 Use in Sexually Transmitted Infections

-Azithromycin, (single dose 1 g packet) at the recommended dose, should not be relied upon to treat gonorrhea or syphilis.
-Antibacterial agents used in high doses for short periods of time to treat non-gonococcal urethritis may mask or delay the symptoms of incubating gonorrhea or syphilis.
-All patients with sexually transmitted urethritis or cervicitis should have a serologic test for syphilis and appropriate cultures for gonorrhea performed at the time of diagnosis.
+Azithromycin, at the recommended dose, should not be relied upon to treat syphilis.
+Antibacterial agents used to treat non-gonococcal urethritis may mask or delay the symptoms of incubating syphilis.
+All patients with sexually transmitted urethritis or cervicitis should have a serologic test for syphilis and appropriate testing for gonorrhea performed at the time of diagnosis.
 Appropriate antibacterial therapy and follow-up tests for these diseases should be initiated if infection is confirmed.

 Development of Drug-Resistant Bacteria

-Prescribing azithromycin in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug‑resistant bacteria.
+Prescribing azithromycin in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of the development of drug‑resistant bacteria.

 Clinical Trials Experience